CaRtGS: Computational Alignment for Real-Time Gaussian Splatting SLAM: Methods

 During the forward pass, threads archive transmittance $T$ and accumulated color $RGB$ for pixels every N splats, preparing for the backward pass.
 These stored states include initial conditions $\mathcal{X}_{0,j},\mathcal{X}_{N,j},\cdots\forall j$.
 At the commencement of the backward pass, each thread in a tile generates the pixel state $\mathcal{X}_{i,j}$.
 Threads then engage in rapid collaborative sharing to exchange pixel states.

 For further details, please refer to \Figref{splat-wise-backpropagation}.
-The data presented in \Figref{total-iteration} clearly show that our splat-wise backpropagation method significantly enhances the total number of optimization iterations by a factor of $3$, increasing from an average of $4.6\text{k}$ to $15.4\text{k}$.
-This improvement effectively addresses the issue of insufficient training compared to Photo-SLAM \cite{huang2024photo} equipped with pixel-wise propagation.
+The data presented in \Figref{total-iteration} clearly show that the splat-wise backpropagation method significantly enhances the total number of optimization iterations by a factor of $3$, increasing from an average of $4.6\text{k}$ to $15.4\text{k}$.
+This improvement effectively addresses the issue of insufficient optimization compared to Photo-SLAM \cite{huang2024photo} equipped with pixel-wise propagation.